 11.“How about porches or balconies?”

-Apartment houses all have balconies.
+Almost all apartment houses have balconies.
 Usually they run along almost the entire length of the apartment and are narrow.
 Usually 3 to 4 feet in width.
 They’re designed for storing kerosene, empty cases of beer and hanging laundry.
 Not really wide enough for a grill or table and chairs.
 Each is sectioned off for privacy.

 Comments About Japanese Apartments From Visitors